Benefits and Tax Credits

 What is the triple lock and how does it affect my state pension?

 The triple lock guarantees state pensions increase annually by the highest of inflation, average earnings growth, or 2.5%.
-For 2026/27, earnings growth of 4.1% determined the increase, providing the largest rise in three years.
+For 2026/27, earnings growth of about 4.8% determined the increase, providing the current annual increase.

 How do I check my state pension forecast online?